Palamaneri

-Pazhamarneri (Palamaneri) is a small village situated on the South bank of the River Kaveri.
+Palamaneri (Pazhamarneri) is a small village situated on the South bank of the River Kaveri.
 It is located 30 km northwest of Thanjavur and 32 km northeast of Trichy.
 It is 2.5 km from Thirukattupalli.

 History

 Even though it is a small village, the name of this village along with surrounding villages is mentioned in historical books since the Chola Period.